MOK-5-ha/MayaBartendingAgent/.qoder/repowiki/en/content/System Overview.md

 - Providing drink recommendations based on user preferences
 - Explaining the meaning of "MOK 5-ha" as "Moksha" when asked

-The model is initialized once at module load time in `bartending_agent.py` and used throughout the session for inference.
+The model is initialized once at module load time in `submission_notebook.ipynb` and used throughout the session for inference.

 ### Cartesia Text-to-Speech Engine
 The Cartesia TTS service converts the text responses from Gemini into spoken audio.
 Key features include: